Slookeur/atomes-flatpak-build/README.md

 ## Building the FLATPAK

-- Install and the use the shared modules repository to use glu:

-  - If required initialize a git repository
+- If required initialize a git repository:

 ```
 git init
 ```

-   - Install the shared modules repository:
+- Install the shared modules repository (required to use glu):

 ```
 git submodule add https://github.com/flathub/shared-modules.git
 ```